John Swan, Mary Lowery & Margaret McKennell

 By 1828 John Swan had cleared 70 acres of his 100 acre farm at Lemon Grove, and was running 22 cattle and 12 goats.
 He was assisted on the farm by five convicts assigned to him.
 Swan was keen to retain his farm at Patersons Plains despite attempts by the Church and School Corporation to remove or relocate him.

 In 1832 Swan was appointed pound keeper at Patersons Plains, succeeding Ralph Mills Clarke.
-John Swan died at Lemon Grove in 1833 aged 64, and the first title deeds to his farm were eventually issued to the trustees of his estate.
+John Swan died at Lemon Grove in 1833 aged 64.
+The first title deeds to his farm were eventually issued to the trustees of his estate.
+The size was set at 180 acres, comprising the original 100 acre grant plus 80 acres of lagoon.
 After John's death his son Richard travelled from England with his second wife and 9 children to live at Lemon Grove, and Swan descendants held the estate until the 1950s.
 An old private burying ground on the farm holds about 14 interments of family members.

 Notes and references